Sokodé: Festivals

 Among others, major festivals are held by different Sokodé clans.
 In most festivals traditional dancers are invited from the region, as well as riders mimicking the Semassi warriors, spinning at full speed in the middle of the crowd.

-Places of worship
+Landmarks

 Among the places of worship, they are predominantly Muslim mosques.
 There are also Christian churches and temples : Roman Catholic Diocese of Sokodé (Catholic Church), Evangelical Presbyterian Church of Togo (World Communion of Reformed Churches), Togo Baptist Convention (Baptist World Alliance), Living Faith Church Worldwide, Redeemed Christian Church of God, Assemblies of God.

+A new market, the Sokodé Central Market, opened on January 16, 2025, with an inauguration attended by Togo’s President, Faure Essozimna Gnassingbé.
+It is a two-level modern commercial complex with 36 stores and 508 sales areas, funded by the Togolese government at a cost of 2 billion CFA francs (about $3.2 million), with support from KfW of Germany.